-The standard maximum work hours are eight hours a day and 40 hours per week, provided that it may be extended to a maximum of 10 hours a day subject to LSA requirements.

-Child workers2 are not allowed to work between 8pm and 6am the following morning.
+The standard maximum work hours are eight hours a day and 40 hours per week.
+With the consent of the union or LMC, the maximums may be extended to 12 hours a day and 46 hours a month or 54 hours a month provided that the total shall not exceed 138 hours every three months.
+Child workers are not allowed to work between 8pm and 6am.
 Female employees are also not allowed to work between those hours except when:

-- a the employer has provided necessary safety and health facilities and transportation facilities or dormitories if no public transportation is available; or - b it is necessary due to a natural disaster or an unexpected event.
+- a the employer has provided the necessary health and safety facilities and transportation facilities or dormitories if no public transportation is available; or - b it is necessary owing to a natural disaster or an unexpected event.

 However, in no event shall female employees who are pregnant or breastfeeding complete night work.
-Further, the employer may not require female employees to complete night work if such female employees have a health concern or another justifiable concern.3 ii Overtime
+Further, the employer cannot require female employees to carry out night work if the female employees have a health concern or another justifiable concern.
+A continuous rest period of at least 11 hours shall be granted to workers carrying out rotational shift work provided that, with consent of the union or LMC, the rest period may be changed to eight hours for certain categories of work (specified by the MOL).

+ii Overtime

-Under the LSA, compensation must be made to employees for overtime work in the form of a salary.
-An employee is entitled to receive (1) one and one-third times the regular hourly wage for the first two hours of overtime worked per day; (2) one and two-thirds times the regular hourly wage for the additional two hours of overtime worked in the same day; and (3) two times the regular hourly wage for overtime worked in that day if overtime work is as a result of a natural disaster, accident or another unexpected matter.
-A complicated overtime pay regime was enacted at the end of 2016 for overtime worked on the 'rest day' (normally Saturday unless otherwise agreed by employer and employees): (1) for overtime not more than four hours, it shall be calculated as four hours, and employees are entitled to receive six times the regular hourly wage; (2) for overtime of more than four hours but not more than eight hours, it shall be calculated as eight hours, and employees are entitled to received six and two-thirds times the regular hourly salary; and (3) for overtime of more than eight hours but not more than 12 hours, it shall be calculated as 12 hours, and employees are entitled to receive 10 and two-thirds times the regular hourly salary.
-The maximum work hours included in the standard work hours and overtime should not exceed 12 hours per day and the total overtime hours should not exceed 46 hours per month.
+Under the LSA, compensation must be paid to employees for overtime work in the form of a salary provided that, with consent of the employer, the worker has the option to take time off in lieu of overtime pay.
+An employee is entitled to receive: (1) one and one-third times the regular hourly wage for the first two hours of overtime worked per day; (2) one and two-thirds times the regular hourly wage for the additional two hours of overtime worked in the same day; and (3) two times the regular hourly wage for overtime worked in that day if overtime work is the result of a natural disaster, accident or another unexpected matter.
+The above will also apply to overtime worked on the rest day (normally Saturday unless otherwise agreed by employer and employees), which replaces the complicated overtime pay regime introduced by the LSA amendment in 2016.